enkiv2/NaNoGenMo2013/README.md

 * questions.pl - a set of prolog rules that generate question and answer pairs about subjects covered in the ontology
 * fav.sh - a script that generates a list of question and answer pairs about favorite things found in the ontology

 The dialog is of the formula:

     What is your favorite $X?
     $Y, because it is also $Z.

 For instance:

     What is your favorite actor?
-	tom cruise, because it is also scientologist.
+    Tom cruise, because it is also scientologist.